StudieverenigingSTORM/StoKa-TV/docs/README.md

 This section contains general documentation, such as diagrams, about this project.

 ### System overview
 Concept for the deployment of the different components of the solution.
 (Different deployments may be possible)
+(⚠️ Files can now be uploaded directly at `/admin` thanks to [filegator](https://filegator.io/))
 ![System overview](./system_overview.drawio.svg)

 ### TV application